 #10 Klausen Pass, Switzerland

 These are the top 10 road trip ideas for 2020, so be sure to plan at least one into your year!
 Nothing beats the freedom of the open road, and it can be yours as soon as you want it.
-Simply search on our site for a motorhome in your chosen destination, download a road trip route planner, and get driving!
+Simply search on our site for a motorhome in your chosen destination or bring your campervan abroad, download a road trip route planner, and get driving!
 Bon Voyage!